 - Your swimmer may be swallowing water.
 Often times the instructor will notice this issue before the vomiting occurs and will work with the swimmer to correct it.
 While swallowing water is something that we work hard to correct, is not uncommon and is NOT the same as dry drowning.
 Please see the above question if you are concerned about that.

 Why is it common for beginner swimmers to cry for the first few lessons?

 The first few days of lessons are hard and the swimmer is often experiencing a lot of things they have never experienced before.
 Being with a new person (the instructor), having water on their face, going under water, learning to be more independent in the water, etc. It’s normal for students to cry for the first 3 days of lessons because they are unsure of the new skills they are being taught.
 Usually the swimmer starts to calm down around lesson 4.
 This is because after lesson 3 it is likely that your beginner swimmer won’t be learning anything new, just variations of the skills that they learned the previous lessons and mastering those skills.
 Talk to your instructor to learn the specific skills that your swimmer has been working on and then praise your swimmer on those skills!
 It’s hard work for them and they are doing great!

-Lastly, let your swimmer know that they are doing a good job.
+Lastly, let your swimmer know that they are doing a good job!
 Sometimes we have parents who get discouraged after the swimmer has been crying and then (without meaning to) project that onto their swimmer.
 That means that your swimmer will feel that way too!
 Don’t get discouraged.
 It takes some time and some swimmers pick it up faster than others.
 Let your swimmer know that you are proud of them for trying new things!
-And be patient with the program.
-Because it really works!
+Lastly, be patient with the program because it really works!